- Get Creative

 The award is intended to recognise the work of young artists and activists with disability who are using their artistic practice as a tool for challenging preconceptions about disability.

-You can apply by filling out the form on our website or by downloading the application from as a word document on our website.
+You can apply by filling out the form on our website or by downloading the application form as a word document on our website.

-We can email or post an application to you if you email email@example.com or call us on 96998299.
+We can email or post an application to you.

 Absolutely!
 Talk to us if you would prefer to submit a video or audio application.
 Applications in Auslan are also invited.

-If you are the successful recipient of the Stella Young Award, you get a certificate and a one-off payment of $3,000.
+If you are the successful recipient of the Stella Young Award you will get a one-off payment of $3,000.

 We are looking for young people who have used their art (comedy, performing arts or screen culture) to have an impact on how the community thinks about disability.
 It could be an artistic outcome that you have presented in the community or online, such as a short film, or a performance.
 You could have been behind the scenes getting a project up and running, or it could have been your own work of art.
 But you will be a proud artist, activist who is determined to create opportunities for greater inclusion and equality.